saeen666/graph_vuln/README.md

 # Generating word2vec training on big_vul dataset
 - use all_three_tasks.ipynb for the tasks.
 Please read the above description before running this code.

+# models
+- use GNN.ipynb to get the model and perform training/testing on the model